 The Four-Eyes Principle: Implementing Dual Approval in Jira

-The four-eyes principle (Vier-Augen-Prinzip) is a control mechanism that requires at least two people to independently review and approve a decision before it takes effect.
-Originating in German banking regulation, it has become a cornerstone of compliance frameworks worldwide.
+The four-eyes principle, also known as dual control, maker-checker, or the two-person rule, is a control mechanism that requires at least two people to independently review and approve a decision before it takes effect.
+Originating in German banking regulation (Vier-Augen-Prinzip), it has become a cornerstone of compliance frameworks worldwide.

 Where the Four-Eyes Principle Applies